Email Users Plugin

 Based on the above, I'd suggest we look for a better solution for mass-emailing from the WordPress side than Email Users.
 Indeed, given the above, I'd almost suggest disabling it for anyone who doesn't already have it activated, as it's likely to cause more headache than not.
 Matt, Luke, Laurie, do you have thoughts about how to proceed?

-#6 Updated by Matt Gold over 3 years ago
+#6 Updated by Matt Gold almost 4 years ago

 I'm fine with disabling it for anyone who doesn't already have it enabled, and I do think we should look into (or perhaps create) an alternative.
 This is very much related to OER work so we can draw from those funds if we need to write something new.